Analysis: Beijing snuggles up with friends, seeks to break US-led 'clique' | ExBulletin

 Janka Oertel, director of the Asia program at the European Council on Foreign Relations, believes that Beijing is prepared to sacrifice economic advantages for the sake of fundamental interests if they are threatened by the US-European alliance.

-Xi delivered the message in a recent phone call with German Chancellor Angela Merkel, telling her that he hoped “the EU will make a correct judgment on its independence.”
-Read more
+Xi spread the message in a recent phone call with German Chancellor Angela Merkel, telling her he hoped the EU will pass a fair judgment on its independence.

 But China still needs European technology and investment, said Joerg Wuttke, president of the European Chamber of Commerce in China.

-Beijing has not given up on persuading Washington that cooperation is better than competition, as demonstrated last week when it assured US climate envoy John Kerry of his support for the virtual climate summit in Biden this week.
-Read more
+Beijing has not given up on persuading Washington that cooperation is better than competition, as demonstrated last week when it assured US climate envoy John Kerry of his support for the virtual climate summit in Bidens this week. .

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online